 Carina Roney

-Carina brings 30 years knowledge in tax law, accounting and finance and is a Member of CAANZ.
-IN addition to being a Chartered Accountant, Carina holds a Bachelor of Commerce and Master’s in Applied Finance.
+Carina Roney brings 30 years of expertise in tax law, accounting, and finance.
+A Chartered Accountant and member of CAANZ, she holds a Bachelor of Commerce and a Master’s in Applied Finance.

 Secretary